PHP Object Oriented Wrapper for the Foundation CSS Framework

 The PHPFUI library defaults to your-public-directory/PHPFUI, it can be overridden, but it is suggested to use PHPFUI to keep everything in one place. update.php should be run when ever you update PHPFUI.

 Versioning will match the Foundation versions for Major semantic versions.
 PHPUI will always support the most recent version of Foundation possible for the Major version.
 PHPFUI Minor version will include breaking changes and may incorporate changes for the latest version of Foundation.
 The PHPFUI Patch version will include non breaking changes or additions.
 So PHPFUI Version 6.0.0 would be the first version of the library, 6.0.1 would be the first patch of PHPFUI.
 Both should work with any Foundation 6.x version.
-PHPFUI 6.1.0 would be a breaking change to PHPFUI, but still track Foundation 6.x.
-PHPFUI 7.0.0 would track Foundation 7.x series.
+PHPFUI 6.1.0 will track PHP 7.4 - 8.1, 6.2.0 will track 8.0 - 8.2, but both will still track Foundation 6.x.
+PHPFUI 7.0.0 would track Foundation 7.x series on currently supported versions of PHP.

 Since major versions of Foundation have in the past depreciated and obsoleted things, PHPFUI will track the latest version of Foundation for class names and functionality.
 However, when Foundation makes a breaking change or removes something, PHPFUI will continue to support the old functionality as best as possible in the new Foundation framework.
 Depreciated classes will be put in the \PHPFUI\Vx namespace (where x would be the prior Major Foundation version containing that feature).
 So if something gets depreciated in a newer version of Foundation, you simply will need to change your code from \PHPFUI\Example to \PHPFUI\V6\Example.
 The depreciated namespace will only be supported for one Major version of PHPFUI, so it is recommended you migrate off of it in a timely manor.